Back to Everyday accounts

 • certified valid photo ID and proof of physical address of the executor(s).
 More about ID requirements

-Where the deceased is not a New Zealand resident and has property in New Zealand
+Where the person is not a New Zealand resident and has property in New Zealand

-If the deceased was a resident of a Commonwealth country or Republic of Ireland, and Probate or Letters of Administration have been granted in any place outside of New Zealand, the Probate or Letters of Administration granted outside New Zealand must be resealed in the High Court of New Zealand if:
+If the person who has died was a resident of a Commonwealth country or Republic of Ireland, and Probate or Letters of Administration have been granted in any place outside of New Zealand, the Probate or Letters of Administration granted outside New Zealand must be resealed in the High Court of New Zealand if:

-• the deceased was a resident of a non-Commonwealth country, with an estate total net value of more than $15,000, then Probate or Letters of Administration must be applied for in New Zealand.
+• they were a resident of a non-Commonwealth country, with an estate total net value of more than $15,000, then Probate or Letters of Administration must be applied for in New Zealand.

-• If the deceased’s estate total net value is less than $15,000, and Probate or Letters of Administration are not being obtained, then the normal rules apply and a declaration, and a Deceased estates indemnity and claim form (PDF 454KB) needs to be filled out.
+• their estate total net value is less than $15,000, and Probate or Letters of Administration are not being obtained, then the normal rules apply and a declaration and a Deceased estates indemnity and claim form (PDF 86KB) needs to be filled out.

 Paying funeral expenses